 This post may contain affiliate links.
 Please read my disclaimer for more information.

-As the name suggests, red-eye coffee is to cure your red eyes from a long, tired, and wakeful night.
+As the name suggests, it is brewed to cure your red eyes from a long, tired, and wakeful night.

-Let’s dig a little deeper and know how it energizes you, if it’s safe to drink, how it’s made, and many other similar queries about the famous American drink known as ‘The red-eye coffee.’
+Let’s dig a little deeper and learn why it’s so strong, if it’s safe to drink, how it’s made, and other popular questions about this famous drink.

-Red-eye coffee is brewed using a drip coffee machine and an espresso machine.
-Usually, it’s a blend of a standard-size drip coffee mug with one shot of espresso.
-However, some cafes may surprise you with two espresso shots in a cup after ordering red-eye coffee.
+It’s a blend of a standard-size normal drip coffee with one shot of espresso poured in.
+However, your local coffee shop may surprise you with two shots in a cup, which is a dead eye.

 Why is it called red-eye coffee?

-Red-eye coffee drink’s name was derived from a similar situation.
+The drink’s name was derived from this.
 Coffee was invented to cure red-eye symptoms and thus started being called red-eye coffee.

-Red-eye coffee is rich in caffeine and holds 159mg-223mg, depending upon the shots poured in your coffee.
-159mg of caffeine is more than enough to wake you up in the morning with alertness and mindfulness.
+A single cup averages 159mg-223mg, depending upon the shots poured in your coffee.
+159mg of extra caffeine is more than enough to wake you up in the morning with alertness and mindfulness.

 There are different variations:

-If your caffeine tolerance is high, too, and a single espresso shot doesn’t make much of a difference, you can try dead-eye coffee and black eye coffee.
-Both are dangerously rich in caffeine, so don’t drink it before consulting your doctor.
+If your caffeine tolerance is high, too, and a single shot of espresso added doesn’t make much of a difference, you can try dead-eye coffee and black eye coffee.

 What is black-eye coffee?

 It’s also known as the double shot in the dark.
-Black-eye coffee gained its popularity after red-eye didn’t satisfy high-caffeine-tolerant individuals.
-With additional flavor complexity and caffeine of double shots, the black-eye will punch with energy right in the face.
+It gained popularity after red-eye didn’t satisfy individuals’ energy needs.

-Two popular theories drove Black-eye coffee’s name.
+Two popular theories drove its name.
 The first being its color.

 Black eye coffee has the most pigmented color.
 It’s dark-brown to black with hints of crema floating at the top.
-Not only this, when you add two shots of espresso in a brew, they create a rim of black outline at the top of the mug.
+Not only this, when you add two shots of espresso, they create a black outline at the top of the mug.

 What is dead-eye coffee?

-Dead-eye coffee, also known as the triple-red-eye coffee, has 300+mg of caffeine.
-This is a high amount of caffeine to drink all at once.
-Even if you are ordering a dead-eye coffee, don’t consume 300mg all at once.
-Instead, you can store it for later.
+Dead-eye, also known as triple-red-eye, has 300+mg of caffeine.
+This is a high amount to drink all at once.

 Dead-eye got its name from the effects it gave to individuals.
-It’s so much caffeine that your body stops functioning for a couple of seconds before registering its administration.
-This stoppage/seizure gave the beverage its famous name-dead-eye coffee.
+It’s so much caffeine that your body stops functioning for a couple of seconds before registering its effects.

 What is the flavor profile of these “Eye” drinks?

 Red-eye coffee has a reasonably balanced body with less bitterness since it only has one shot of espresso.
-Expect your red-eye coffee to be dark, flavorful, rich, and dense.
+Expect it to be dark, flavorful, rich, and dense.
 These flavor profiles can depend on the coffee beans you use.

 It will be sweet and nutty when using medium roast but bitter and spicy when using dark roast.
-Your red-eye coffee will be more enhanced and flavorful than drip coffees.
+It will be more enhanced and flavorful than regular coffee.
 The crema also compliments its taste beautifully with acidity.

-Black-eye coffee will be more bitter, denser, and darker than red-eye coffee.
+Black-eye will be more bitter, denser, and darker than red-eye.
 It’s more complex and closer to the taste of espresso.
-You will find black-eye to be more mouthful than other brews.
+You will find black-eye to be more mouthful than other drinks.
 It would be very bitter, highly caffeinated, and highly dense.

 The flavor profile of Dead-eye coffee drinks

 Dead-eye coffee is going to be the strongest of them all.
-It will have three espresso shots, meaning three times the caffeine, three times the boldness, and three times the crema.
+It will have three shots, meaning three times the energy boost, three times the boldness, and three times the crema.

 Can you make them at home?